Relativistic modeling of cosmological structures with Bianchi IX spacetimes: Discussion on gauge fixing

 Given a specified coordinate system $\{x^i\}$ on a well-defined matching surface $t=const.$, the obtained Bianchi IX triad $\{e_a\}$ and its dual $\{\omega^a\}$ become uniquely defined.
 Hence, the formula \eqref{tiltedgeo} provides the unambiguous three-metric and three-momentum components to be averaged.
 Our approach insists on the use of the Bianchi IX basis, which makes the averaging process tied to the assumed symmetry group.
-The outcome of the best fit procedure may differ when applied to a different time slice.
-We consider this slice-dependence to be natural, with the approximation tending to be more accurate when applied at later times.
+The outcome of the best-fit procedure may differ when applied to a different time slice.
+We consider this slice dependence to be natural, with the approximation tending to be more accurate when applied at later times.